Please Read Carefully: scary femail wearing a surgical hat and mask.

 Target readership: The hospital serves a wide range of people from different ethnic backgrounds, whose first language may not be English.
 Medical information needs to be safe, accurate, clear, readable and easily understood.

-Patient-centred information: Because patients are often anxious about biopsy results and scarring, Jane addressed these issues first (please see below).
+Patient-centred information: Because patients are often anxious about biopsy results and scarring, these issues were addressed first, along with important safety information.
 Readers can then focus on the instructions when they are less stressed.
-It also helps if the information doesn’t look a mess!
+It also helps if the document doesn’t look a mess!

 User testing: Before publication, it’s a good idea to test the aftercare instructions with a representative group of patients.
 Are they able to read, understand and find important information quickly?